ensf-614-group11/seng637-a1-group11/seng631-a1-scripted_testing_defect_report.md

 4. Enter card number (choose card number 1).
 5. Enter correct PIN for card number 1.
 6. Press 4 on interface number pad to access balance inquiry (option 4).
 7. **ERROR:** There is no option to select "Savings Account" for account 1.
 There is an option for Money Market for account 2, but it gives an error when selected.

+Note: This is a GUI related defect, so logging is not available.

 ### System Info:
 - **Version in which bug was found:** V1.0